postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Exporting data dumps

-You can export a data dump of all of your collections, environments, globals, and header presets in Postman.
+You can export a data dump of all your collections, environments, globals, and header presets in Postman.

 1. Select the gear icon in the upper-right corner to open **Settings**.